graphext/gravity/docs/6.x/storage.md

     privileged containers will be implicitly allowed when integration with OpenEBS is enabled.
 See [their FAQ](https://docs.openebs.io/docs/next/faq.html#why-ndm-priviledged)
     for details.

+### Enable OpenEBS During Upgrade

+OpenEBS can be enabled for existing Gravity clusters when they are upgraded to a new version that has OpenEBS integration turned on.

+To enable it in the existing cluster:

+* Update your cluster image manifest to enable OpenEBS integration like shown above.
+* Build a new version of the cluster image using `tele build`.
+See [Building a Cluster Image](/pack/#building-a-cluster-image) for details.
+* Upgrade the existing cluster to this new version.
+See [Upgrading a Cluster](/cluster/#updating-a-cluster) for details.

+OpenEBS will be installed and configured during the upgrade operation.

 ## Configure OpenEBS